ritobrotoghosh/Power-BI--Atliq-Grands-Analysis/README.md

 ## Some Important insights from the Dashboard

+- Total Revenue - 1.7 bn (INR)
+- Occupancy Rate (OR) - 57.87%
+- Average Rating - 3.62
+- Cancellation Rate - 24.83%
+- Revenue Lost Due To Cancellations (RLDC) - 298.77 M (INR)
-- Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi
+- Mumbai generates 39% of the total revenue followed by Bangalore (24.6%), Hyderabad (19%) and Delhi (17%)
 - AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
 - AtliQ Bay has the highest occupancy of 66%
 - Week 24 recorded the highest revenue among all, which is 139.6 Million
 - Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
 - Elite type rooms has the most booking and as well higher cancellation rate

+## New Learnings

+- Calendar Visual
+- Custom Tooltip